mdn/content/files/en-us/web/http/headers/x-robots-tag/index.md

 While not part of any specification, it is a de-facto standard method for communicating with search bots, web crawlers, and similar user agents.
 Search-related crawlers use the rules from the `X-Robots-Tag` header to adjust how to present web pages or other resources in search results.

-Indexing rules defined via `<meta name="robots">` tags and `X-Robots-Tag` headers are discovered when a URL is crawled.
+Indexing rules defined via `<meta name="robots">` elements and `X-Robots-Tag` headers are discovered when a URL is crawled.
 Specifying indexing rules in a HTTP header is useful for non-HTML documents like images, PDFs, or other media.

 > [!NOTE]